[Paper] A Unified Experimental Architecture for Informative Path Planning: from Simulation to Deployment with GuadalPlanner

 - Robustness to Communication Loss – The architecture assumes reliable ROS 2/MAVLink links; handling intermittent connectivity (e.g., underwater or beyond‑visual‑line‑of‑sight scenarios) remains an open challenge.

-- Broader Benchmark Suite – The paper validates with a single water‑quality mission; a more extensive benchmark across diverse environments and vehicle types would strengthen generalizability.
+- Broader Benchmark Suite – The paper validates the approach with a single water‑quality mission; a more extensive benchmark across diverse environments and vehicle types would strengthen generalizability.

 Authors